Business Management Guide

 • Obtaining approval from Human Resources prior to paying for any household moves.

-• Ensuring use, whenever possible, of the University’s competitively awarded contracts and preferred suppliers (reference the Procurement Shopping Guide).
+• Ensuring use, whenever possible, of the university’s competitively awarded contracts and preferred suppliers (reference the Procurement Shopping Guide).

 • Ensuring maintenance agreements are reviewed periodically, especially before they are renewed, to ensure that the equipment the maintenance agreement is intended to cover is still owned and used by the department and that it is still in the department’s best interest to continue to carry the maintenance coverage.

-• Ensuring all requisitioning staff are familiar with the University’s Supplier Diversity Initiatives
+• Ensuring all requisitioning staff are familiar with the university’s Supplier Diversity Initiatives

 Resources